Arken Museum of Modern Art: Young Danish Art: Forecasting the Future

 Young Danish Art: Forecasting the Future was an exhibition from 17 August 2019 to 15 March 2020 comprising an array of sculptures, installations, animated films and structures featuring political and cultural changes in contemporary art.
 The exhibition presented overarching themes of "work culture, belonging and climate crisis."

 Frederik Næblerød - All Walks of Life

 In 2025, the museum presented the most comprehensive exhibition to date dedicated to Frederik Næblerød’s practice.
 The exhibition attracted a record audience, resulting in a 40 percent increase in museum attendance.
 Spanning seven galleries, it included ceramics, paintings, bronze sculptures, and a large collage wall with photographs by Frederik Clement, who documented the artist’s life and work over a three-year period.
 During the exhibition, Næblerød moved his studio into the museum, allowing visitors to observe his creative process.
 One gallery featured a reconstruction of his total installation My Friend the Wind—a beach house first realized in 2015—rebuilt from recycled materials as the final installation of the exhibition.

+Thomas Dambo - The Garbage man

+In 2026 the museum is hosting the first retrospective of the monumental troll sculptures by the wildly popular Danish artist Thomas Dambo.